Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Discussion

 As mentioned earlier in this section, the dynamical evolution of small bodies during late-stage stellar evolution can be nontrivial due to the effects of non-gravitational forces \citep[e.g.,][]{Dong+2010,VJG2014,VEG2015,VHI2019}.
-These influences are highly sensitive to a body's size and are negligible for planets and planetesimals larger than $\sim 10^{3} \, {\rm km}$.
-Bodies smaller than this limit can evolve along diverse trajectories, but the outcome for a given object depends in detail on its physical properties.
-The important point is that, under certain circumstances, bodies can migrate differentially with respect to major planets, either inward and outward, potentially bringing them into (or out of) chaotic zones.
+These influences are highly sensitive to a body's size and are negligible for bodies larger than $\sim 10^{3} \, {\rm km}$.
+Bodies smaller than this limit can migrate differentially with respect to major planets, either inward and outward, potentially bringing them into (or out of) chaotic zones.

-A calculation of how much planetesimal mass could be placed in a chaotic zone by post-MS non-gravitational forces is beyond the scope of this study.
+A detailed calculation of how much planetesimal mass could be placed in a chaotic zone by post-MS non-gravitational forces is beyond the scope of this study.
 It is conceivable, however, that the chaotic zone could be replenished in this manner just before the WD phase.
-If extrasolar planetesimal belts are characteristically much more massive than the Solar System main belt, then only a small fraction of its original mass needs to be inserted into the chaotic zone after stellar evolution in order to account for the observed metal accretion rates of WDs (Fig.\ \ref{fig:supply_N0A1A2}).
+If planetesimal belts around MS stars are characteristically much more massive than the Solar System main belt, then only a small fraction of its original mass needs to be inserted into the chaotic zone after stellar evolution in order to account for the observed metal accretion rates of WDs (Fig.\ \ref{fig:Mext_age}).